 It is notable that the A7 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 200D lacks such a headphone port.

-Both the 200D and the A7 have been discontinued, but can regularly be found used on eBay.
+Both the 200D and the A7 have been discontinued, but can regularly be found used on ebay.
 The A7 was replaced by the Sony A7 II, while the 200D was followed by the Canon 250D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 200D Manual (free pdf) or the online Sony A7 Manual.
+Further information on the features and operation of the 200D and A7 can be found, respectively, in the Canon 200D Manual (free pdf) or the online Sony A7 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 200D and the Sony A7?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 200D: